Sanyuanli Subdistrict: Local African community

 Sanyuanli is one of the neighborhoods in Guangzhou with a relatively large African migrant community.

-In May 20, 2025, rumors went viral online of over 3000 police officers raiding Sanyuanli in an effort to deport illegal migrants.
-In May 27, 2025, the subdistrict government dismissed these claims as false, noting the increased presence of police was due to security for the subdistrict's reconstruction efforts, and were unrelated to illegal migrants in the area.
+On May 20, 2025, rumors went viral online of over 3000 police officers raiding Sanyuanli in an effort to deport illegal migrants.
+On May 27, 2025, the subdistrict government dismissed these claims as false, noting the increased presence of police was due to security for the subdistrict's reconstruction efforts, and were unrelated to illegal migrants in the area.